-Ukrainians love singing – there are around 200,000 Ukrainian folk songs!
-Clearly, they are really old, some dating back to 600 years ago and having many variations.
-Here you’ll find some our favorites.
+Ukrainians love singing — there are around 200,000 Ukrainian folk songs!
+Clearly, they are really old, some dating back to 600 years ago, and have many variations.
+Here you’ll find some of our favorites.

 The vast majority of Ukrainian folk songs are either about love or about saying goodbye.
 But isn’t this what life is about?